 North Ayrshire Council has committed to paying its staff the new Real Living Wage seven months early as part of its commitment to help people through the Cost-of-Living Crisis.

-And although the new real Living Wage rate is not due to be adopted by businesses and organisations until April 2022, the Council has committed to applying this rate of pay from today (Monday, 15 November, 2021).
+And although the new rate is not due to be adopted by businesses and organisations until April 2023, the Council has committed to applying this rate of pay from today (Thursday, 22 September, 2022).

-The announcement will affect 751 Council employees in predominantly frontline roles.
+The announcement will benefit 961 Council employees in predominantly frontline roles.

-The Council has paid the real Living Wage since 2011 and is one of a number of local authorities from across Scotland to be officially accredited by the Scottish Living Wage Accreditation Initiative.
+North Ayrshire Council has paid the Real Living Wage since 2011 and is one of a number of local authorities from across Scotland to be officially accredited by the Scottish Living Wage Accreditation Initiative.